okherewego/AcidicFreedom/README.md

-AcidFreedom
+AcidicFreedom
 ===========

-AcidFreedom!
+AcidicFreedom!
 Add-on for the Total Freedom Server! totalfreedom.me